 Besides parenting stress there are also many reasons why parents can be experiencing stress and frustration in their lives.
 Maybe the parents are dealing with relationship problems?
 Maybe one parent lost a job or had a big cut in income?
 Maybe a grandparent passed away, more time at work is required, someone in the family has health-related issues, or a new baby has been introduced into the family?
 There are endless possibilities as to why parents may be stressed, but even if the stress is not directly related to the family, the family is likely to be feeling the stress too.
 However, no matter what the cause of the stress and frustration, being able to lower the stress in any part of your life will help to make all of life easier to manage.

 Plus, everyone can learn something new.
 Everyone struggles at times.
 Everyone has bad days.
 Everyone makes mistakes.
-Thus, everyone can learn something new to better cope with the life stresses and struggles when they occur.
+Thus, everyone can learn something new to better cope with life stresses and struggles when they occur.

 The objective of this book is to help parents grow in their parenting abilities and strengthen their relationships with their children.
-These improvements lead to less stress because they are more confident parents and better able to manage child’s wild emotions and misbehaviors when they occur.
+These improvements lead to less stress because they are more confident parents and better able to manage the child’s wild emotions and misbehaviors when they occur.
 This book is meant to give helpful techniques that have worked for many families and in many situations, including the clients at my office and with my own family at home.

 This book starts by focusing on building a relationship with your children and then move on to learning specific behavior management strategies.
 We will discuss the importance of trust and bonding, as well as managing behavioral issues.
 You will learn ways to improve and strengthen the relationship you have with your child, decrease your child’s behavior problems in frequency and intensity, and decrease your own stress.